 Slow Cooker Lamb Stew is a hearty family dinner that pretty much cooks itself!
 Throw it all into the crockpot, then set and forget your dinner.
-Packed with vegetables, tender, succulent lamb and a thick and rich tomato flavoured broth, this is comfort food at its finest.
+Packed with vegetables, tender lamb meat and a thick and rich tomato flavoured broth, this is comfort food at its finest.
 This crockpot lamb stew will bring a lovely aroma, heartfelt joy and slurp worthy yum to the table, it is an all around winner!

 🤍 Recipe Highlights

 I have summarised everything that you will come to know and love (LOVE ❤) about the recipe in the points below:

 - Family favourite: this is a hearty dish that everyone from little ones to adults will love.
 There is a lot of flavour but no spice or heat and as such it is rich and delicious.

 - Perfect for winter: in the cooler months you want food that warms you from the belly out.
 This is the perfect recipe to do that as it is wholesome, nourishing and comforting.

 - Freezer friendly: this flavorful lamb stew is perfect to whip up a big batch of, let cool then portion into containers for later use.
 It freezes and reheats exceptionally well.